fxm90/LightweightObservable/README.md

 Lightweight Observable is a simple implementation of an observable sequence that you can subscribe to.
 The framework is designed to be minimal meanwhile convenient.
 The entire code is only ~90 lines (excluding comments).
 With Lightweight Observable you can easily set up UI-Bindings in an MVVM application, handle asynchronous network calls and a lot more.

+##### Credits
-**Credits:** The code was influenced by [roberthein/observable](https://github.com/roberthein/Observable).
+The code was heavily influenced by [roberthein/observable](https://github.com/roberthein/Observable).
 However I needed something that was syntactically closer to [RxSwift](https://github.com/ReactiveX/RxSwift), which is why I came up with this code, and for re-usability reasons afterwards moved it into a CocoaPod.

+##### Migration Guide
-**Migration Guide:** If you want to update from version 1.x.x, please have a look at the [Lightweight Observable 2.0 Migration Guide
+If you want to update from version 1.x.x, please have a look at the [Lightweight Observable 2.0 Migration Guide ](Documentation/Lightweight%20Observable%202.0%20Migration%20Guide.md)
-](Documentation/Lightweight%20Observable%202.0%20Migration%20Guide.md)

 ### Example